silitics/sidex/www/docs/languages/rust.md

 ## Interoperability with Serde

 [Serde](https://serde.rs) is the de-facto standard for serialization and deserialization in Rust.
+Sidex is fully compatible with the Serde ecosystem.
+With the `serde` plugin of the Rust backend, code for the `Serialize` and `Deserialize` traits can be generated.

+Note that there are a few differences to Serde's own derive macros:

+- Optional fields of record types are always skipped if they are `None`.
+- A tagged representation of variant types is only generated for human-readable formats.
+To this end, the JSON `tagged` attribute is used.
+By default, variant types are adjacently tagged instead of externally tagged.

+When serializing with `serde_json` the representation is the standard JSON representation.

+In particular, this means that out-of-the-box you can use any Serde supported interchange format with Sidex.

 **🚧 TODO:** Explain how Sidex plays together with Serde.